Nosmet/vnwine_setup/README.md

 # vnwine_setup
-Nice script to prepare a wine prefix for visual novels
+Nice script to prepare a wine prefix for visual novels.
+Requiers winetricks installed.